 Where multiple jurisdictions assess property taxes, homeowners may receive one consolidated assessment notification or multiple, jurisdiction-specific notifications.

 Deadline to Appeal

 Your proposed property tax notification will include an appeal deadline.
-The deadline can be as little as 30 to 45 days following receipt, but can be longer.
+The deadline can be as little as 30 to 45 days following receipt but may be longer.
 Regardless, this is the most important date on your property tax calendar, so don’t forget it.
-Once it passes, it’s much more difficult (if not impossible) to appeal your property tax assessment or recoup prior-year tax overages.
+Once it passes, it’s much harder – if not impossible – to appeal your property tax assessment or recoup prior-year tax overages.